magnific0/uzblicious/README.md

 ### Selecting bookmarks and running uzblicious

-A favorite bookmark is easily selected with DMENU's on-the-fly look-up ability.
+A favorite bookmark is easily selected with dmenu's on-the-fly look-up ability.
 Fire up uzblicious and type a search string (and navigate with your cursors) to select/highlight the desired match and hit `<Enter>` to visit.
 Whatever you type will be matched to the addresses, titles and/or tags of your bookmarks.

 ### Following a URL